lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field ID (FID) is a unique value to define the header field.

-* Field Length (FL) describes the length of the field.
-The field can be of fixed length as in IPv6 or UDP headers or of variable length as in CoAP options.
-FL for fixed length fields shall contain the actual length value, in bits.
-FL for variable length fields shall represent a function or a variable.
+* Field Length (FL) is the length of the field in bits for fixed values or a type (variable, token length) for variable values.

 * Field Position (FP): in case several occurences of a field exist in the header, FP indicatess which one is targeted.
 The default position is 1.